 If you feel like you have a good grasp of the difference between conceptual and procedural understanding, but you aren’t sure about how best to teach either type of content, check out this six-part blog series.
 It has a rich debate on when to use different approaches (i.e. “I do/we do/you do” vs. “you/y’all/we”) to teach conceptual and procedural content.
 Also, check out a book called Nix the Tricks (downloadable from that link).
 It gives strategies on helping students stop and think about the conceptual “why” behind mathematical operations.

 Finally, if you’re more advanced and you are writing your own tasks to push students’ conceptual problem solving, you get the most fun link of all: a Top Ten List!
 Here’s a great Top Ten for making conceptual math tasks engaging.
 Or, if you are a long-time devotee of the 5E lesson plan model, check out the 7E model!

-Gillian and Holly are on our Common Core Resources team.
+Gillian and Holly are on our program team.